- Home

 Ben Vorlich usually climbed from Ardvorlich to the north which give the best access via a path leading up Glen Vorlich, and then onto the rocky northern ridge.
 From this ascent the summit is only 4 km from Ardvorlich and alot of walkers then continue on to the neighbouring hill, Stuc a' Chroin via Bealach an Dubh Choirein.
 Alternatively, access from Glen Ample and onto Bealach an Dubh Choirein where the summit can be accessed via the south-east .

-The number of registered munro-madness users who have climbed Ben Vorlich [Loch Earn] is Thirty
+The number of registered munro-madness users who have climbed Ben Vorlich [Loch Earn] is Seventy-Eight

 - ››